hexrcs/MIMAviz/README.md

 using [Pixi.js](https://github.com/pixijs/pixi.js).
 The original MIMA simulation/visualization app was a Java Applet (written in more than 10 years ago) which doesn't run in most modern browsers any more.

-**This project is currently WIP, check back in a few days or click the *Watch* button to subscribe for updates!**
+**This project is currently in Alpha.
+However, you could grab the latest version for a spin right now.**

 ## Features